PaloAltoNetworks/prisma-cloud-docs/api/descriptions/collections/post.md

 Creates a new collection.
-You need to either specify a value or initialize the resouces in the endpoint with a "*" wildcard to be able to use the collection.
+You must specify a value for mandatory resources such as 'name', 'images', and 'labels' in the collection.

+For 'name': Valid characters are 'A-Z', 'a-z', '0-9', '_', '-', and ':'.
+For 'image': If you don't have a specific value, you can initialize with a wildcard '*'.
+For 'label': If you don't have a specific value, you can initialize with a wildcard '*'.

+Values for the mandatory resources are required for initialization.
+If you don't initialize mandatory resources and try to use the collection, you'll get an empty resource error.

 To invoke this endpoint in the Console UI: